Conservation at the Utica Zoo

+In-situ conservation is the process of protecting an endangered species in its natural habitat.
+For a zoo of our size, it can be difficult to commit significant monetary resources to these types of projects, but with the help of our recycling and candy machine programs, we are able to provide small grants to select organizations that are on the ground in range countries.
 In the past we have contributed to such organizations as the Peregrine Fund and Snow Leopard Trust.
-We have also provided staff assistance to programs such as monitoring and numbering of the Chittenango Ovate Amber Snail, a species believed to be endangered in a small area of upstate NY; as well as, field studies of turtle populations in the Utica Marsh ecosystem.
+We have also provided staff assistance to programs such as monitoring and numbering of the Chittenango Ovate Amber Snail, a species believed to be endangered in a small area of upstate NY; as well as field studies of turtle populations in the Utica Marsh ecosystem.
 We will continue to add to our program participation through funding and staff participation in in-situ research.

 Zoo Newz Stay up to date on all things ZOO with the quarterly Zoo Newz.